towersvault/shinpokered/README.md

 #Tweaks
 -----------

+- Added NPC text to hint at how to get the trade evolutions
+  - NPC in the Pewter Museum that comments on the moon stone
+  - Lavender Town NPC that asks if you believe in ghosts
+  - NPC on Cinnabar Island that talks about the mansion
+  - House NPC in Pewter City that talks about trainers teaching pokemon

 - Fixed mistakes in the game text
   - Attacks reduced to zero damage now say the target is unaffected instead of missing
   - Man in cinnabar won't mention raichu evolving (also applies to the jynx trade in cerulean)